 The attorney general defended the decision to recuse himself from the investigation saying the department of justice rules required him to do so.
 However Sessions said recusing himself did not limit his powers to recommend the firing of former F-B-I chief James Comey.

-Posted by Jim W. Dean, Managing Editor on June 14, 2017, With 827 Reads Filed under Government & Politics.
+Posted by Jim W. Dean, Managing Editor on June 14, 2017, With 837 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.